zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Experiences don't have to be at the MPC.
 But they must be open to MPCers and <i>you must be the organizer/creator of the experience</i>.

 Promote your experience, especially if it's outside the MPC space.
 Make a poster and put it on the board.
 Share it on Slack.
 You're competing against lots of other cool things.
 But people will show up if you do a good job and tell people about your experience before it begins!

+<b>You should plan and think about your experiences in advance, but experiences are submitted as you go</b>.
+Why?
+Speakers cancel.
+Changes in logistics happen.
+Better ideas arise.
+When you have a good experience ready, submit this simple form to the MPC for approval.

 ####Milestone Experience
 The Milestone is a special type of experience.
 While MPCers design two experiences for other students, the Milestone is designed for the student herself.
 Each term MPCers are responsible for one Milestone.